 How Do I Write On Vinyl Labels?

 For the chalkboard vinyl labels, I recommend using a chalk marker instead of regular chalk.
-With a chalk marker, once it dries it’s semi-permanent.
-You can erase it with a damp cloth but it won’t be erased by just being brushed against.
+With a chalk marker, once it dries, it's semi-permanent.
+You can still wipe it off with a damp cloth, but it won't come off just by brushing against it.

 For the Dry Erase label, you can use a dry-erase marker OR a wet-erase marker.
-A dry-erase marker will wipe off more easily but a wet-erase marker will dry and be slightly more permanent.
+A dry-erase marker wipes off more easily, but a wet-erase marker dries and is slightly more permanent.
 It can still be erased with a damp cloth.

 How To Use Pens To Create Labels With A Cricut Machine

-For writable labels, I’m going to use Smart Label Permanent Writable Vinyl and Sticker Cardstock.
-I am using the Cricut Joy for these DIY labels and both options don’t require using a mat.
+For writable labels, I'll use Smart Label Permanent Writable Vinyl and Sticker Cardstock.
+I am using the Cricut Joy for these DIY labels, and both options don't require using a mat.

-If you don’t own a Joy they sell these materials to be used with Maker 3 and Explore 3 matless or you can place them on a mat and use the original Maker and other Explore machines.
+If you don't own a Joy, they sell these materials for use with Maker 3, Maker 4, and Explore 3 and Maker 4, matless, or you can place them on a mat and use the original Maker and other Explore machines.

-NOTE: Friendly reminder, Cricut Joy uses pens and blades that are different than other Cricut machines so make sure when purchasing you select the right ones for your machine.
+NOTE: Friendly reminder: Cricut Joy uses pens and blades that are different from those on other Cricut machines, so make sure to select the right ones for your machine when purchasing.

 How To Design Writable Labels In Design Space